Chapter 3 : Simply Corking

 "I wouldn't need one," begins Potter hotly, "if you weren't too stubborn to realise ― "

-, Potter?"
+"Realise what, Potter?"
 I say flatly.
 "That I'm somehow magically, hopelessly infatuated with you?
 Is that what I'm too stubborn to realise?
-Is that
+Is that what you think?"

 "You laugh," says Potter coolly, his eyes flashing, "but you've never even given me a chance ― "